 Taunton has a history that goes back more then 1,000 years.
 I have excerpted the entry for Taunton in the Topographical Dictionary of England (1848).
 It makes interesting reading because we know Shattocks lived through its turbulent history.

-Shattockes have not been a big presence in Taunton.
-They lived in the villages near Taunton: Bishop's Hull, Norton Fitzwarren and Staplegrove.
+Shattockes have not been a big presence at the center of Taunton.
+They lived in the villages on the outskirts of Taunton: Bishop's Hull, Norton Fitzwarren and Staplegrove.
 These villages were involved in cloth making.
 The church tower at St. Peter and St. Paul is even shaped like a weaver's shuttle, said to be paid for by local weavers.
 A fulling mill in the Langford area of Norton Fitwarren dates back at least to 1504.

 They may have located outside Taunto town limits to avoid the restrictions laid down by the cloth trades.
-Or they combined farming with weaving.
+And they combined farming with weaving.

 The record of the death of Thomas Shattocke is found among the very first entries in the St. Mary Magdalene parish records in the middle of the 16th century.
 A Taunton will in 1533 by John Shattock, probably the father of Thomas, shows that he owned a "shoppe."
 It might have been full of looms.
 The fact he was either a tradesman or merchant means he had a high social status in society at the time.
 Citizens, merchants and tradespeople formed the ruling groups in towns, especially early in the 16th century.
 The successful ones bought property in the country with a view to entering the ranks of the gentry and this appears to be the case with Shattocks at this time.
 The list of wills for Shattockes shows a high concentration around Staplegrove - Taunton, and they appear to have acquired property in the countryside as well.
 (See The Age of Exuberance by Michael Reed, Routledge and Kegan Paul, 1986 p.14).